Jab for asthmatic children

 The free seasonal flu vaccine includes protection against swine flu.
 People with asthma should be invited to their GP practice to receive the vaccine.
-If this has not happened, they are advised to contact their GP to book a vaccination.
+If this has not happened, they are advised to contact their GP practice to schedule a vaccination.

 The vaccine should also be available from most pharmacies.
-However, some high-street pharmacy chains, such as Boots, Sainsbury's and Tesco, will not provide the vaccine to under 16s.
+However, some high-street pharmacy chains, such as Boots, Sainsbury's and Tesco, will not provide the vaccine to anyone under 16.